ahmedserag2/IBMrecomendations/readme.md

 # Disaster Response Pipeline Project

 ### Project Motivation:
-This project is aimed to visualize and classify disaster messages from the DisasterResponse data sets.
+This is a recomendation engine aimed to provide articles for the users to read on the IBM watson platform.

+### Acknowledgments
+Udacity for making such a complete nanodegree
+IBM for providing the datasets and making this project possible

 ### project phases:
-In this project there were 3 phases:
+In this project there were 2 phases:
-1. build an ETL pipeline to load,clean and save data from the database
-2. buid a ML pipeline to deploy a clasification model
-3. the flask app which uses the ML model to classify messages and runs visualizations on the data set
+1. taking a functional aproach aimed to analyze the data and quickly provide recomendations in jupyter notebooks
+2. an OOP aproach aimed to implement all my recomendations into the flask app

+### directories
+There are two main directories in this project
+1. the program (contains the flask application,templates and the datasets)
+2. the notebook and tests(this is whats basically provided in the udacity workspace)

 ### libraries and frameworks used
 - pandas
 - sklearn
 - numpy
-- plotly
 - flask(framework)

-### Acknowledgments
-Udacity for making such a complete nanodegree
-IBM for providing the datasets and making this project possible

 ### runnning:
 1. to run the flask app run the following command in the program/app directory.